Asymptotic analysis of the characteristic polynomial for the Elliptic Ginibre Ensemble: Introduction and main result

-From Theorem \ref{theorem:main_result}, one can derive the following result which was given in \cite[Theorem 2.2]{31} for a class of elliptic matrices that includes our Gaussian case.
-Nevertheless, since an explicit density can be written for the eigenvalues in the Gaussian case, we may also use large deviation arguments to obtain the lack of outliers.
+for the topology of uniform convergence on compact sets of $\mathbb C \setminus \mathcal E_t$.
+This is, in fact, equivalent to Theorem \ref{theorem:main_result} due to the holomorphicity of $f_{n,t}$ at zero.
+It explains the notation ``normalised characteristic polynomial'' since $f_{n,t}$ and $\tilde p_{n,t}$ are the same written in different coordinate systems.\\ \\ From Theorem \ref{theorem:main_result}, one can derive the following result given in \cite[Theorem 2.2]{ORourke_Renfrew} for a class of elliptic matrices that includes our Gaussian case.
+Nevertheless, since an explicit density can be written for the eigenvalues in the Gaussian case, we may also use large deviation arguments to obtain the lack of outliers.\\